yaswant90/GenerativeAI/material/Day-2/Readme.txt

 Day 2
 .......................................
 Will cover
-1. Conditions
+1. Conditional flows
-2. Control flows
+2. loops
-3. Data structures (loops, lists, tuples)
+3. Data structures (lists, tuples)

 when to use tuple and when to use list